Where to Run

 Difficulty: 3/10

-Highlight: Coastal singletrack, views from Woolgoolga Headland, finish with a swim.
+Highlight: Coastal singletrack, Woolgoolga Headland views, finish with a swim.

 Time to drive from Coffs Harbour: 20 minutes

-You could extend this route by running north along the golf course path and connect it to Mullaway (see Route #19).
+You could extend this route by running down to the Lakeside Caravan Park and along the trail to the pedestrian footbridge or continue running north along the golf course path and connect it to Mullaway (#19 on this list).

 #16 Syndicate Track